d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   arise a need to interrupt the query, either to inspect the state of the top-level or to free it for running other queries.
-To signal a `sweep' top-level that it should stop executing the current query and do something else instead, use the command `M-x sweeprolog-top-level-signal'.
+To signal a `sweep' top-level that it should stop executing the current query and do something else instead, use the command `sweeprolog-top-level-signal'.
 This command prompts for an active `sweep' top-level buffer followed by a Prolog goal, and interrupts the top-level causing it to run the specified goal.

   In `sweeprolog-top-level-mode' buffers, the command `sweeprolog-top-level-signal-current' is available for signaling the current top-level.
 It is bound by default to `C-c C-c'.
+Normally, this command signals the goal specified by the user option `sweeprolog-top-level-signal-default-goal', which is set by default to `trace', causing the top-level thread to enter trace mode (see [Trace Mode in the SWI-Prolog manual]).
+When called with a prefix argument (`C-u C-c C-c'), `sweeprolog-top-level-signal-current' instead prompts for a goal similarly to `sweeprolog-top-level-signal'.

   It is also possible to signal top-levels from the `sweep' Top-level Menu buffer with the command `sweeprolog-top-level-menu-signal' with